SABS-Group-1/pkmodelling/README.md

 ```
 $ pip3 install -i https://test.pypi.org/simple/ pkmodelling-sabs-group1
 ```
-The model is maintained for python 3.6 and newer.
+The package is maintained for python 3.6 and newer.

 ## Using the Package

 When initialising the Model class, the package creates a model that consists solely of the central compartment.
-Note that in this version the dose is only implemented as a constant addition at every time step.
+Note that in this version, the dose is only implemented as a constant addition at every time step.

 ```